Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Introduction

 One of the major recent advances in the development of MCs has been to include fixed-order (QCD) corrections for the description of the hard scattering process and the production of additional hard jets through NLO matching and multijet merging algorithms.
 These developments need to be complemented by more accurate parton shower algorithms to improve the description of the resummed higher order corrections arising from the soft and collinear dynamics.
-Such improvements for a large class of observables have only recently received more attention: While, since a long time, parton shower approaches such as coherent branching can be rigorously ({\it i.e.} analytically and numerically) proven to be accurate at the next-to-leading logarithmic (NLL) level for dijet-based $e^+e^-$ event-shape variables such as thrust or other event-shapes related to jet masses in the peak region~\cite{Catani:1992ua,Hoang:2018zrp,Bewick:2019rbu,Bewick:2021nhc}, similar progress for dipole parton showers, which are more convenient for matching and merging, has only recently been achieved, see {\it e.g.} \cite{Dasgupta:2020fwr,Forshaw:2020wrq,Herren:2022jej} for first steps in this direction.
-Going even beyond this level of accuracy for the parton shower evolution is also subject to an active area of research, but the implementation of these developments in the framework of multi-purpose MCs applicable for experimental analyses may likely still require significant time.
+Such improvements for a large class of observables have only recently received more attention: While, since a long time, parton shower approaches such as coherent branching can be rigorously ({\it i.e.} analytically and numerically) proven to be accurate at the next-to-leading logarithmic (NLL) level for dijet-based $e^+e^-$ event-shape variables such as thrust or other event-shapes related to jet masses in the peak region~\cite{Catani:1992ua,Hoang:2018zrp,Bewick:2019rbu,Bewick:2021nhc}, similar progress for dipole parton showers, which are more convenient for matching and merging, has only recently been achieved, see {\it e.g.} \cite{Dasgupta:2020fwr,Forshaw:2020wrq,Nagy:2020rmk,Herren:2022jej,vanBeekveld:2022zhl,Hoche:2024dee} for recent proposals and implementations.
+Going even beyond this level of accuracy for the parton shower evolution is also subject to an active area of research, but the implementation of these developments in the framework of multi-purpose MCs applicable for experimental analyses may likely still require significant time.\footnote{A first study \cite{vanBeekveld:2024wws} has appeared just after the first version of this work has been submitted.}

 In the context of these advancements much less work has been invested in the developments of the MC hadronization models.
 However, the presence and impact of hadronization is an essential ingredient for a realistic description of infrared sensitive observables alongside with improved matching and merging scheme and NLL accurate parton shower algorithms.
 This is particularly important when MCs are employed in the context of the determination of scheme-dependent Lagrangian QCD parameters, where a systematic separation of perturbative and non-perturbative effects is crucial.
 This has for example been stressed since a long time for strong coupling determination analyses from $e^+e^-$ event-shapes, when non-perturbative hadronization corrections are determined from MC simulations~\cite{Huston:2023ofk} and the associated uncertainties are determined from simulations with different MC settings.
 The properties and quality of the MC hadronization models is also essential for the interpretation of the event generator's top quark mass parameter $m_t^{\rm MC}$ determined in direct top mass measurements~\cite{Hoang:2020iah,CMS:2024irj}, since they directly affect the top quark mass sensitive aspects of the observables used for the measurements~\cite{Hoang:2018zrp}.